Grounding Functional Similarity by Invariance-Aware Model Stitching: Experimental Setup

+We conducted all experiments across three randomly initialized runs.
+For each configuration, we used the same end model instance, while we used a different front model for each run.

-\textbf{Model Stitching under Adversarial Training:} When performing stitching under adversarial training, we consider three $\alpha$ configurations, following \citet{balogh2023functional}: $\alpha=0$ (stitching using only clean samples), $\alpha=0.5$ (stitching using an equal mix of clean and adversarial examples), and $\alpha=1$ (stitching using only adversarial examples).
-The adversarial examples were generated for the stitched model using the same hyperparameters as those used to train the robust models.
+\textbf{Model Stitching under Adversarial Training:} When performing stitching under adversarial training, we consider two $\alpha$ configurations, $\alpha=0$ (clean) and $\alpha=1.0$ (adversarial) corresponding to optimizing the stitching alignment only on benign or adversarial samples respectively.
+The adversarial examples were generated with respect to the stitched composition using the same hyperparameters as those used to train the robust standalone models.

-\textbf{Model Stitching under Shortcut:} We consider various shortcut settings, namely: (i) patterns that correlate with the class at random locations, (ii) random patterns (uniform noise) at fixed locations correlated with the class, and (iii) a combination of both.
-For the patterns, we use either $4 \times 4$ squares of fixed values depending on the class—referred to as pixels—or $4 \times 4$ ArUco markers \cite{garrido2014automatic}.
-An example of these shortcut configurations is shown in Fig.~\ref{fig:supp_matshortcut_full}.

-\textbf{Cross-Layer Stitching:} During cross-layer stitching, we train the affine transformation using the same training configuration as used for the corresponding layer stitching.
-We performed stitching for all $9 \times 9$ layer combinations.
-When stitching layers that produce feature maps of different spatial resolutions, we follow \citet{balogh2025not} and use bilinear interpolation to match the resolution of the front feature maps to that of the end feature maps.
-To convert directional functional similarity into a non-directional measure, we averaged the functional similarities in both stitching directions.
-For example, the similarity between the 8\textsuperscript{th} and 1\textsuperscript{st} layers is computed as the average of the functional similarities when stitching from the 1\textsuperscript{st} layer to the 8\textsuperscript{th}, and from the 8\textsuperscript{th} to the 1\textsuperscript{st}.